-Any material exposures to economic, environmental and social sustainability risks, and how the company manages those risks, are disclosed in the Operating and Financial Review.
+Any material exposures to economic, environmental and social sustainability risks, and how the company manages those risks, are disclosed in the Operating and Financial Review and DuluxGroup's 2017 Corporate Sustainability Report located in the corporate governance section of our website at www.duluxgroup.com.au.

-4.3 Safety and Sustainability
+4.3 Corporate Sustainability

 The Board and management are committed to ensuring that DuluxGroup's operations reflect sustainable business practices.
 The company has a strong heritage of continuous improvement in sustainability impacts and the Board acknowledges that proper management of DuluxGroup's financial, environmental and social impacts is fundamental to the success and well-being of the business and its stakeholders.
-The company therefore aspires to deliver on its safety and sustainability vision of 'A Future Without Harm'.

-The Board has instituted a process whereby the directors receive a report on current safety and sustainability issues and performance at each Board meeting.
+The Board has a process whereby the directors receive a report on current safety and sustainability issues and performance at each Board meeting.
 In addition, the Safety and Sustainability Committee is responsible for reviewing and monitoring safety and sustainability issues in more detail.
-This is supported by the Company's remuneration framework that links at least 10% of senior executives' short term incentive award opportunities to the achievement of challenging safety and sustainability targets.
+This is supported by the Company's remuneration framework that links part of senior executives' short term incentive award opportunities to the achievement of appropriate safety and sustainability targets.